webix-hub/docs/data/desktop/multiselect.md

 The control's popup is supplied with a "select" button out of box, but it can be changed in two ways:

-- changing the [buttonText](api/ui.multisuggest_buttontext_config.md) property for a particular multisuggest list:
+- changing the [buttonText](api/ui.multisuggest_buttontext_config.md) property for a particular Multisuggest list:

 ~~~js
 {view:"multiselect", label:"Participant",options:{